PavanChandra12/delta-demo/README.md

 # delta-demo
 this is a demo
-hi my name is pavan chanddra chilupuri it is my first git hub demo project
+hi my name is pavan chandra chilupuri it is my first git hub demo project